crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Move cursor.

 Shift-direction
-  Move cursor in bigger steps (check the option or / direction level_map_cursor_step).
+  Move cursor in bigger steps (determined by the the option level_map_cursor_step).

 .
   Travel to cursor (also Enter, Del, ',' and ';').
 If the cursor is on the character, move cursor to last travel destination instead.

+o
+  Move cursor to the next autoexplore target.

+v
+  Describe remembered feature or monster under the cursor.

 <
   Cycle through up stairs.